-Alexandra Hall is research group director of Defence, Security and Infrastructure at RAND Europe.
+Alexandra Hall is director of the Defence, Security and Infrastructure research group at RAND Europe.
 Her professional experience spans a diverse range of defence and security subjects including: the contemporary and future operating environment; capability development; defence acquisition; security; resilience; and workforce planning.
 She also specialises in strategic exercises, gaming and scenario development to underpin capability planning and robust decision-making.

-Prior to joining RAND Europe in June 2013 she worked for an independent UK defence consultancy, supporting the UK MoD, European Defence Agency and NATO on projects relating to geopolitics, capability planning and strategic-level analysis.
+Prior to joining RAND Europe in June 2013 she worked for an independent UK defence consultancy, supporting the UK MOD, European Defence Agency and NATO on projects relating to geopolitics, capability planning and strategic-level analysis.
 Her academic background is in international relations and European studies.
+She holds an M.A. in international relations from the University of Reading.

 Alexandra Hall, James Black, Kate Cox, Marta Kepe, Erik Silfversten, Defence and Security after Brexit: Understanding the Possible Implications of the UK’s Decision to Leave the EU, RAND Corporation (RR-1786), 2016